"Mr. Roy is a

 well in 2012 with some of my friends and my mother.
 We also went

 I have traveled all over the United States and the world.
 Traveling is a big passion for me, and I am fortunate to work for an European company which gives me over five weeks of vacation each year!
-I have been to the England, Scotland, France, Hong Kong, Macau, The Bahamas, Belize, Japan, Turks & Caicos Islands, Dominican Republic, Costa Rica, The Netherlands, Iceland, Ireland, Denmark, Croatia, Bosnia-Hercegovina, Germany, Singapore, India, Thailand, United Arab Emirates, Canada, Mexico, and Aruba.
+I have been to the England, Scotland, France, Hong Kong, Macau, The Bahamas, Belize, Japan, Turks & Caicos Islands, Dominican Republic, Costa Rica, The Netherlands, Iceland, Ireland, Denmark, Croatia, Bosnia-Hercegovina, Germany, Singapore, India, Thailand, United Arab Emirates, Canada, Jamaica, Mexico, Panama, and Aruba.
 I have been to almost all of the states including Hawaii, Alaska, Florida, and New York.
 At last count, I have been to 44 states so far.
 Some annual trips I make include a winter getaway to Sun Valley, Idaho and a fun weekend with the guys in Phoenix for Texas Rangers Spring Training.

 In 1992, I lived overseas briefly when my dad was doing a consulting venture in Asia for a major conglomerate.
 The company kept us in a huge bungalow with armed guards, and we also had a full staff of servants to tend to our needs.
 We were served "high tea" on the veranda overlooking the lush gardens, and we had a person to do every little task you can imagine - even someone that came by in the morning and shined our shoes for us.
 We also had a great crew of chefs prepare both Western and Eastern dishes for us.
 They even made homemade ice cream for us.
 It was an interesting experience.